peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+The sum of the two numbers, that is, this arbitrary-precision binary floating-point number plus another arbitrary-precision binary floating-point number.

 <a id="CompareTo_int"></a>
 ### CompareTo